Posts Tagged ‘Fiction’

 September 2003

 “Smokers never tase great.”
-Walt said as he stood up.
+Whitman said as he stood up.
 The fire was slowly dying out by now, and Clarice’s grandfather poured a pale of water to extinguish the remaining flames.

 Milton listened the whole time Clarice told her story.
 He remained quiet as his family curled up in their sleeping bags in the grass, far off the interstate where no one would see them.
 Watching the smoke rise from the smoldering pit that was their campfire, he remained sitting, looking out over the darkness while his family began their slumber.